dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 the Liang–Barsky algorithm (named after You-Dong Liang and Brian A. Barsky) is a line clipping algorithm.
 The Liang–Barsky algorithm uses the parametric
 6 KB (1,093 words) - 10:36, 3 February 2019

-Track algorithm
-A Track algorithm is a radar and sonar performance enhancement strategy.
-Tracking algorithms provide the ability to predict future position of multiple
-17 KB (2,378 words) - 12:23, 3 December 2017

 B* (redirect from B-star search algorithm) computer science, B* (pronounced "B star") is a best-first graph search algorithm that finds the least-cost path from a given initial node to any goal node
 7 KB (983 words) - 23:52, 31 October 2018